Cleveland Way - Kildale to Swainby (★★★★★)

 I have been a regular visitor to the Moors ever since - and the walk for today is one of my favored routes through the Moors.

-For this walk, I'm heading out by train to Kildale station.
-There is also a writeup for a walk from Kildale to Saltburn heading in the opposite direction.
+For this walk, I'm heading out by train to Kildale station - and whilst I also hav a writeup for a walk from Kildale to the coast at Saltburn - today I am walking in the opposite direction from Kildale to Swainby.

-From here, I turn left out of the station, and then continue along this road (ignoring the markers for the Cleveland Way to the left - that goes the wrong way), to a slightly bigger road, where I turn right through the village.
+And so, having arrived at Kildale train station, I turn left out of the station - and then continue along this road to a slightly bigger road, where I turn right through the village.

-This road, although recently relaid, is not a particularly busy route, and the only traffic will be walkers, cyclists, farmers or those looking to get to the houses at the far end of the track.
+This farm track, although recently relaid, is not a particularly busy route - and the only traffic will be walkers, cyclists, farmers, or those looking to get to the houses at the far end of the track.

-The path is - however - a bit of a climb, and although the path goes up gently at first, after a right turn and then a bend left, the path starts to pull up more sharply.
+The path is - however - a bit of a climb, and although the path goes up gently at first - after a right turn and then a bend left, the path starts to pull up more sharply.
+Since it is a quiet stretch of road I do often go cycling here - and so if you do see a cyclist, give them a wave, as it might be me.

 | Not on our route, but this is a photo from the incline below (taken on a different day) |

-Train tracks used to go up from Battersby, and our path ahead continues on to Bloworth Crossing - which was part of the old rail network, used to move iron ore through and off the Moors.
+Train tracks used to come up onto the Moors here from Battersby, and our path ahead continues on to Bloworth Crossing, which was part of this old rail network - used to move iron ore through and off the Moors.

 | An old photo of a train at Bloworth Crossing |